Basic Snatch Progression

 The starting position must be taken slowly.
 When moving down, the pelvis is retracted and the knees go apart, the gravity center is in the middle of the foot.
-In this position, PVC must be brought forward and simultaneously with a slight extension of the hips, lead the PVC to the thighs.
-After that, perform the entire PVC upward movement subsequent progression.
+In this position, the PVC must be brought forward.
+Then, drive the PVC to the thighs simultaneously with a slight extension of the hips.
+After a hit, pull the PVC upward to the overhead position.

 This auxiliary exercise is a continuation of the previous progression.
 In order for the athlete to perform a squat correctly, one must: